epfl-ada/ada-2023-project-analyticavengers2023/README.md

 - Our aim for milestone 3, is to build a large directed network, to model the interactions between communities.
 The aim is to have $n$ nodes, where $n$ denotes the number of communities we decided to work with.
 The nodes will be designed as bubbles, where the size of the bubbles designates the number of members in that community.
 - The set of edges $E$ represents the number of comments from the outgoing community to the receiving one.
 The idea is to make the edges have weights, where the weights grow when there is a larger number of comments authored in another category.
 - We will also modify the size of nodes over time, as members can leave or join the community.

-The ultimate goal is to produce the evolution of this graph over time.
-We want to make an interactive UI, where we can scroll over time and look at how this graph evolves

 # Timeline
 Steps:
 - For P3, we will have a much more reduced dataset, which will be easier to work with.
 We still need to decide if we will merge some communities together, to get a more accurate representation of communities.
 For example, one idea we have is to include the game _Pro Evolution Soccer (PES)_, and merge it together with _Fifa_ to form one individual community - _Football_.
-- We then need to define a time window (we are thinking about 1 month) to match users to their categories.
-This way, for every time period $t$, we have a fixed state of the communities in time: we can collect comment data for each user and assign them to a community. $TODO$ needs clarity.
 - Produce a detailed analysis of the evolution of gaming communities over time, aiming to correlate significant shifts with real-world events.
 - Produce the graph.
-    - As mentioned, we can produce the data to make the graph for every time period we define.
+    - As mentioned, we can produce the data to make the graph for every week.
 The idea would be to have a scrollable graph, able to scroll over each time period and check the state of the communities and the interactions between these.
 - Perform a clustering analysis using both comments and tags.
     - The objective would be to extract all gaming videos, identify their main tags, and categorize the set of authors who commented or did not comment.
 Utilize dimensionality reduction techniques such as PCA or t-SNE to visualize whether, on a global scale, videos naturally cluster by communities (i.e., equivalent tags).